carlsmith/coffeeshop/docs/book/inheritance.md

 # Inheritance

-A class inherits from another class using the keyword `extends`.
+A class inherits from another using the keyword `extends`.
 In the example below, `Parrot` inherits from `Animal`, inheriting all of its instance properties, such as `alive`.

     class Animal
       constructor: (@name) ->

-      alive: ->
+      alive: -> false
-        false

     class Parrot extends Animal
-      constructor: ->
+      constructor: -> super "Parrot"
-        super("Parrot")

-      dead: ->
-        not @alive()
+      dead: -> not @alive()

 Note the use of the `super` function.
-This invokes the (overridden) inherited function; it invokes `Animal.constructor` in this case.
+This invokes the [overridden] inherited function;
+it invokes `Animal.constructor` in this case.

 Because of inheritance, if `Parrot` lacks a `constructor` method, the constructor of the base class, `Animal`, gets invoked.

 Classes are dynamic: Even if you add properties to a base class after a derived class has been created, the property will still be available to the derived class.

     class Animal
       constructor: (@name) ->

     class Parrot extends Animal

     Animal::rip = true

     parrot = new Parrot("Macaw")
     alert("This parrot is no more") if parrot.rip

-> Note: Static properties are copied to subclasses, rather than inherited using prototype as instance properties are.
+Be aware that static properties are copied to subclasses, rather than inherited using prototype as instance properties are.
 This is due to implementation details with JavaScript's prototypal architecture, and is just a difficult problem to work around.